talentestors/proxy-interface/README.md

 Utilizes `vercel` deployment services for interface forwarding.

-I personally deployed the service, and the address is: `https://stazxr-proxy-interface.netlify.app`.
+I deployed the service, and the address is: `https://stazxr-proxy-interface.netlify.app`.

 If you don't want to mess around, just change the `proxy` configuration below to `https://stazxr-proxy-interface.netlify.app/github_access_token`, as shown below.